Fiscal Year 2021 Budget Request

 Summary / Overview

-LSC requests an appropriation of $564,800,000 for FY 2019.
-This request reflects an increase of $37 million over last year’s request of $527.8 million.
-The increase would be allocated entirely to the basic field grants that fund 133 local legal aid organizations across all 50 states, the District of Columbia, and the territories.
-Our request would enable LSC’s grantees to provide assistance to address 50% more civil legal problems than they are currently able to handle.
+LSC requests an appropriation of $652,600,000 for FY 2021.
+This request reflects an increase of $59.6 million over last year’s request of $593 million.
+Nearly 95% of the request would fund 132 local legal aid organizations in all 50 states, the District of Columbia, and the Territories.
+LSC estimates that this would enable LSC grantees to provide assistance with 60% more civil legal problems than they currently serve.